The Alzheimer Case: Critical response

 The film holds an 84% approval rating on review aggregator Rotten Tomatoes, with 68 reviews tallied.
 The critical consensus statement reads: "Even though The Memory of a Killer is standard genre fare, it is also engaging and stylish."

 Roger Ebert gave the film three and a half stars out of four, praising the performance of Decleir, whom he compared to Anthony Quinn.

-Remake
+Adaptations

-An American remake of the film directed by Martin Campbell and starring Liam Neeson began filming in Bulgaria in April 2021.
+An American remake of the film Memory directed by Martin Campbell and starring Liam Neeson was theatrically released in the United States on April 29, 2022, by Open Road Films.

+In May 2025, an American series adaptation of the film Memory of a Killer was ordered by Fox, from writers Ed Whitmore and Tracey Malone, starring Patrick Dempsey.
+The series is slated to premiere on January 26, 2026.